urbanmagpie/learning-log/README.md

 # learning-log
 This repository tracks my daily progress as I learn Python and related tech skills.

+## 📅 Today’s Progress - July 16, 2025

+Today I worked on two Python projects to deepen my understanding:

+Chess Game Program
+I studied a chess game program from Al Sweigart’s materials.
+It was fun to see how a complex game can be programmed, but some concepts were challenging to grasp fully.
+This gave me a sense of how larger programs are structured and the importance of breaking problems into smaller parts.

+Python Quiz Program
+I created my own mini Python quiz program to practice fundamental Python concepts.
+The quiz covers topics such as string length, exponentiation, function definitions, membership tests, for loops, input types, comments, floor division, string slicing, and variable naming.

+In building the quiz, I practiced:

+- Organizing questions as a list of dictionaries

+- Selecting random questions using random.choice()

+- Displaying options clearly with enumerate()

+- Handling and validating user input with input() and .strip() to remove unwanted whitespace

+- Implementing input validation loops to ensure correct inputs or allow quitting

+- Comparing answers and tracking the score dynamically

+- Removing asked questions to avoid repetition

+Overall, today’s work helped me improve my Python scripting skills, especially around user interaction, data handling, and program flow control.
+I feel more confident tackling both small and more complex Python projects moving forward, but it's still a long way to go. ;-)

 ## 📅 Today’s Progress - July 15, 2025

 Today I dove into Chapter 7 of Automate the Boring Stuff, focusing on dictionaries — a powerful Python data type for storing key-value pairs.
 I practiced creating dictionaries, accessing values by keys, and looping through keys and values with items().